garykac/shinjuku/design-notes/04-cards.md

 ## The Cards

-Since the cards only need to indentify a region on the map, all they really need to be is the name of the region
+Since the cards only need to identify a region on the map, all they really need to be is the name of the region.
+But I still needed to figure out an appropriate distribution.

 An advantage of using official divisions like the 23 wards is that the government publishes population and demographic statistics about each region.
 And I could use that information to determine the distribution of cards in the deck.

-Using information from the Statistics Bureau of Japan (see [Table 1-3 in their poulation census data](https://www.stat.go.jp/english/data/kokusei/2000/jutsu1/00/01.html)), I took the average of the daytime and nighttime population of each ward and then scaled the numbers (by dividing by 200,000) to have 48 cards.
+Using information from the Statistics Bureau of Japan (see [Table 1-3 in their population census data](https://www.stat.go.jp/english/data/kokusei/2000/jutsu1/00/01.html)), I took the average of the daytime and nighttime population of each ward and then scaled the numbers (by dividing by 200,000) to have 48 cards.

 Why 48?
 I was printing these on 8.5x11 sheets of paper with 8 cards per page.
 Six pages gives me 48 cards, which is close enough to a regular deck of playing cards for a good starting point.